Partial hyperbolicity and foliations in $\mathbb{T}^3$: Partially hyperbolic diffeomorphisms isotopic to Anosov

 \begin{itemize} \item[-] $\tilde f(W^x_\infty(y)) \cap W^{\tilde f(x)}_\infty (\tilde f(y))$ is relatively open whenever $\tilde f(y) \in B_\eps(\tilde f(x))$. \end{itemize}

 We must thus show that these plaque families form a foliation.
-For this, we use the same argument as in Proposition \ref{PropositionBranchingSinBranchingEsFoliacion}.
-Consider $z,w \in B_\eps(x)$ we have that $W^x_\infty (z) \cap \tilde \cF^u(w) \neq \emptyset$ and in fact consists of a unique point (see Corollary \ref{CorolarioConsecuenciasReeb} (i)).
+Consider $z,w \in B_\eps(x)$ we have that $W^x_\infty (z) \cap \tilde \cF^u(w) \neq \emptyset$ and in fact consists of a unique point (see Theorem \ref{CorolarioConsecuenciasReeb} (i)).
 Since the intersection point varies continuously and using that plaques are either disjoint or equal we obtain a continuous map from $\DD^2 \times [-1,1]$ to a neighborhood of $x$ sending horizontal disks into plaques.
 This implies that the plaques form an $f$-invariant foliation as desired.
+The fact that this foliation is tangent to $E^{cs}$ follows directly from the fact that its leafs are tangent to a small cone around $E^{cs}$ and the foliation is invariant (compare for example with the $C^r$-section theorem 3.5 in \cite{HPS}, though this case is of course much simpler).

 It thus remains to show the following: